Programming-Contest-Foundation/pcf.community/content/wiki/Hosting-a-preliminary.md

 ## Considerations for hosting a contest

-### where do I hold my contest?
+### Where do I hold my contest?
 How many teams can I host?

 Keep in mind that enough a team should have enough space for all members to work.
 More teams also requires more supervision and more balloons.